 I was playing in a party band performing rock and dance cover songs, but as far as I was concerned I swung through the whole week: I knew what I was doing, and how I wanted to do it.
 A little knowledge goes a long way.

 I pulled out every trick I had: standing on my stool, jumping off the drums and throwing cymbals in the air.
-A sound guy threatened to never mic my drums again.
+A sound guy threatened to never mic my drums again after I poured water on the drums and hit them to make splashes.
 The audiences ate it up, though.
 A little showmanship goes a long way sometimes.

 Then on Monday, I tweeted that although getting back into “Daddy mode” was a weird transition it was always welcome.
 My kids greeted me with giant hugs and stories from their weekend.
 I told them how much I’d missed them, and shared a few stories of my own.
 A little honesty goes a long way.